-Help Protect Your Paycheck: Disability Income Insurance
+Help Protect Your Income and Lifestyle With Disability Income Insurance

+What if you got sick or so badly hurt that you had to stop working for weeks or months or even years?
 It may seem like a long shot, but disability isn't a one-in-a-million chance.
 It's one in four.
 For some, it's a condition like chronic back pain, migraine headaches or depression.
-For others, it's an extended illness like diabetes or cancer.
+For others, it's an extended illness, like diabetes or cancer.
 For still others, it's a sudden event like a car accident or heart attack.

-When you purchase disability income insurance and a disability prevents you from working, the coverage can replace a portion of your income and help protect your lifestyle.
+When a disability interrupts your ability to work, it can be hard to meet current living expenses, much less pay down debts or set aside money for the future.
+When you have disability income insurance, and a disability prevents you from working, your coverage replaces a portion of your income and can help protect your lifestyle.
 Maybe you have disability coverage through your employer.
-But do you know how much?
-Most workplace-sponsored plans are a good start but have limits—and provide only a fraction of the income needed.
-And what if your employer doesn’t offer disability coverage?
-Or you’re self-employed?
-In all of these cases, individual disability income insurance can help provide the income you need.
+Most workplace-sponsored plans are a good start, but have limits and only provide a fraction of the income needed.

+1Typical individual disability income insurance costs males $24.08/month and females $46.86/month.
+Typical coffee costs $72.52/month.
 Eligibility for disability income insurance, additional policy benefits and qualification for benefits is determined on a case-by-case basis.